daltonkdwyer/Planetary/readme.md

             1. Hadn't put 'eventlet==0.30.2' in the requirements.txt file
             2. AND need to downgrade python version!
 For some bizarre reason.
 Lives in the runtime.txt file

-    B) Works locally, not remotely
+    B) "Works locally, not remotely"
         - Can get video through when both local and remote peer are on the same WiFi network
             - BUT fails when the peers are on different networks
         - Attempt 1: